 Tickets for the February 2022 half term holiday will be made available from later on this month.

 Stay Play Explore Break Scheme

-If you have Tesco vouchers please call the museum on 01789 269356 between 10am and 5pm to book your tickets.
+If you have Tesco vouchers please email email@example.com stating which tickets you need, the voucher code and the total amount of the Tesco vouchers.
+We will then send you a code so you can book tickets on the website.
+Or you can telephone the museum 01789269356 between 10am-5pm to book your tickets.
 Please bring your vouchers with you on the day so they can be redeemed.

 Carers are entitled to a free visit if they are accompanying a visitor with disabilities.
 You may be asked to show your documentation to a member of our reception team on arrival.
 Accepted documents are as follows: